 Collective Loom (2018) is a space-filling spiral, which can be reduced to a flat circle on the floor.
 The stretch textile material has been processed into a 300 meters long construction.
-The installation is animated by performers turning their way trough the fabric, efficient and organically.
-This work is about the experience of togetherness, which does not happen without friction.
+The installation is brought to life by performers.
+As by an intertwining loom, the interaction of the performers is if woven into fabric.

-The music is composed by Mink Steekelenburg (Winterdagen).
+The neo-classic music is composed live by Mink Steekelenburg (Winterdagen).

-Recycled material is used to make the sculpture.
+Recycled material has been used for the sculpture.

 Selection of exhibition locations: "Fringe" 2018, a solo performance in a former church.
 It is a durative performance, one to four hours maximum.
 And also exists as autonomous video work, as photo work and in drawings.